acoppes/acoppes/site/_drafts/platformer_techniques_in_endless_runner.markdown

 <span>No input buffer and no prediction.</span>
 </div>

-This technique kinda overlap with the previous one.
-The ideas is to check for the ground to be near when the character is falling and the player presses the jump action, if there is ground near, then resets the jump count and performs a jump from where the character is right now.
+This technique overlaps with the previous one.
+The idea is to check, when the character is falling and the player presses the jump action, if there is ground nearby.
+If there is, then it resets the jump count like it touched the ground and performs a jump from where the character is right now.

-Why using both? because this one works well only when there is ground below, the input buffer works well after performing dash or when you are almost over a platform.
+Why using jump buffer and this technique? because this one has better response but works well only when there is ground below while the input buffer works also after performing dash or when you are almost over a platform.

 <div class="post-image">
 <video width="400" height="300" controls>
   <source src="/assets/endlessrunner-predict-02.mp4" type="video/mp4">
    Your browser does not support the video tag.
 </video>
-<span>No input buffer but ground prediction enabled, and distance a bit exaggerated for the video.</span>
+<span>No input buffer but ground prediction enabled.</span>
 </div>

 ```csharp